Anomalous Hall effect in metallic collinear antiferromagnets: Acknowledgements

 \section{Acknowledgements}

-We thank V.P.
-Mineev and I.V.
-Solovyev for discussions.
+We thank I.V.
+Solovyev and G.E.
+Volovik for discussions.
 VPG thanks Landau Institute's 2025 Summer School of Theoretical Physics.
 VAZ is grateful to Pirinem School of Theoretical Physics for hospitality during the Summer of 2025.
 This work is supported by FFWR-2024-0016.